danest/metorik-helper/readme.txt

 [Metorik tracks every cart](https://metorik.com/carts) started on your store, making it easy for you to see all open, abandoned, and placed carts.
 Also included is the Carts Report, covering all of your cart-related stats.

-And better yet, through Metorik Engage, you can send automatic cart recovery emails to try get customers to complete their purchase.
+And better yet, through Metorik Engage, you can send automatic abandoned cart emails to try get customers to complete their purchase.

 = Customer service integrations =